Tritlo/duckdb-haskell/duckdb-simple/NOTES.md

 - Verified that every newly exported helper (`RowParser`, `field`, `fieldWith`, `numFieldsRemaining`) carries Haddock documentation to keep the public API discoverable.

+## 2024-10-12 — Streaming result integration learnings

+- DuckDB’s streaming API (`duckdb_execute_prepared_streaming` +
+  `duckdb_stream_fetch_chunk`) returns chunk pointers that must be destroyed with `duckdb_destroy_data_chunk` once exhausted.
+Forgetting to free the last chunk leaked memory in early experiments; the final implementation always releases the active chunk before fetching the next one and ensures statement teardown resets any lingering stream.
+- Streaming chunks expose raw vectors rather than column metadata names.
+We now capture column descriptors up-front via the prepared-statement metadata so streamed `Field` values mirror the eager query path (names, indices, types).
+- Only primitive scalar types (bool/ints/floats/varchar) are decoded so far;
+  encountering a column with an unsupported DuckDB type raises a descriptive `SQLError`.
+Temporal/list/struct coverage is deferred to the “Extended Type Coverage” phase.
+- `nextRow` shares the streaming cursor with the new `fold*` helpers.
+Resetting the prepared statement bindings or closing the statement tears down the stream so eager queries can run afterwards without seeing the stale result.
+- Added regression tests that fold thousands of rows, exercise parameterised folds, and iterate with `nextRow` to guard against future refactors breaking the chunk lifecycle.